1955 24 Hours of Le Mans: Night

 With the driver changes from Hawthorn to Bueb and Fangio to Moss, the Jaguar team's talent was outmatched and the Mercedes team was able to extend its lead.
 At midnight, the Mercedes of Fangio/Moss was leading Hawthorn/Bueb by two laps, themselves two laps ahead of the Kling/Simon Mercedes and the other two works Jaguars all scrapping between themselves.
 Further back were Musso's Maserati, Collins’ Aston Martin, the Belgian Jaguar and the remaining big Ferrari fighting its way up from the back of the field.

 The race remained competitive, however with Hawthorn behind the wheel, as the lead was whittled down to 1½ laps by 2am.
 The other Mercedes still trailed the Hawthorn/Bueb car by two laps.
 Race spotters' reports on the Mercedes' braking points led the Jaguar team to believe that their brakes were weakening.

 After the catastrophic accident, John Fitch, picking up on the early media reports, had urged the Mercedes team to withdraw from the race – he could see that win or lose, it would be a PR disaster for the company.
 Mercedes team manager Alfred Neubauer had already reached the same conclusion but did not have the authority to make such a decision.
 After an emergency meeting of the company directors in Stuttgart, Neubauer finally got the call approving the team's withdrawal just before midnight.
 Waiting until 1.45am, when many spectators had left, he stepped onto the track and quietly called his cars into the pits, at the time running 1st and 3rd.
 The public address made a brief announcement regarding their retirement.
-Chief engineer Rudolf Uhlenhaut went to the Jaguar pits to ask if the Jaguar team would respond in kind, out of respect for the accident's victims.
+Chief engineer Rudolf Uhlenhaut, born and raised in England, went to the Jaguar pits to ask if the Jaguar team would respond in kind, out of respect for the accident's victims.
 Jaguar team manager Lofty England declined.